pankiikust/input_src/README.md

 Fixed - Creates a fixed button, a plain UI that stays in one position, There is no rendering involved and it's the simplest function ever made.

+> [!NOTE]
+> The 3 dots placed in the API example aren't accepting any, some inputs can contain another option since it is entirely written differently, you may have common args that requires you to put them on

 ## __METHODS (obj refers to a created input)
 ```luau
 obj:relocate_input(pos: UDim2)